DETAILED ACTION

 Regarding Claim 24, Wang teaches: The non-transitory computer-readable medium of claim 17, wherein the one or more instructions further cause the remote wireless communication device to: receive access traffic steering, switching, and splitting (ATSSS) information associated with the MA-PDU session: “During a traffic steering or switching process (e.g., when ATSSS rule evaluation results point to or indicate 3GPP access), a WTRU 102 may send data over an associated PDN connection 304 in the EPC 306.”
 (Wang ¶ 0098), wherein communicating via the MA-PDU session further comprises communicating in accordance with the ATSSS information: “the WTRU 102 may receive a PDU session establishment accept message.
 The message may confirm that the MA-PDU session 220 has been successfully set up.
 The WTRU 102 may receive ATSSS rules and/or QoS rules in the message” (Wang ¶ 0105).

-Regarding Claim 25, Wang teaches: An apparatus for wireless communication, comprising: means for receiving an indication to support multiple paths for a protocol data unit (PDU) session; means for establishing: “the methods described herein may be implemented in a computer program, software, or firmware incorporated in a computer readable medium for execution by a computer or processor.
+Regarding Claim 25, Wang teaches: An apparatus for wireless communication, comprising: means for receiving an indication to support multiple paths for a protocol data unit (PDU) session: “the methods described herein may be implemented in a computer program, software, or firmware incorporated in a computer readable medium for execution by a computer or processor.
 Examples of non-transitory computer-readable storage media include, but are not limited to, a read only memory (ROM), random access memory (RAM), a register, cache memory, semiconductor memory devices, magnetic media such as internal hard disks and removable disks, magneto-optical media, and optical media such as CD-ROM disks, and digital versatile disks (DVDs).
-A processor in association with software may be used to implement a radio frequency transceiver for use in a WTRU 102, UE, terminal, base station, RNC, or any host computer” (Wang ¶ 0139) a multi-access PDU (MA-PDU) session with a network entity over a direct path: “the WTRU 102 may access the 5GC 115 using a 3GPP access network (e.g., using a second radio technology) via a RAN 113 (or a RAN 104)” (Wang ¶ 0076).
+A processor in association with software may be used to implement a radio frequency transceiver for use in a WTRU 102, UE, terminal, base station, RNC, or any host computer” (Wang ¶ 0139) and “URSP rules may be configured (e.g., preconfigured) for the WTRU 102 and may include an indication for establishing a MA-PDU session 220” (Wang ¶ 0083)

-Wang does not teach: the indication comprising user equipment (UE) route selection policy (URSP) information including an access type preference field set to a value associated with multiple paths, the value associated with the multiple paths indicating that the PDU session is to include a direct path and an indirect path; and configure the MA-PDU session to include an indirect path via a relay wireless communication device and associated with a non-3GPP interworking function (N3IWF).
+Chen does not teach: the indication comprising user equipment (UE) route selection policy (URSP) information including an access type preference field set to a value associated with multiple paths, the value associated with the multiple paths indicating that the PDU session should be established as a multi-access protocol data unit (MA-PDU) session over a direct path and an indirect path; and means for configuring the MA-PDU session, based at least in part on discovery of the relay wireless communication device, to include an indirect path via the relay wireless communication device.

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine the disclosure of Wang with Pan for the purpose of allowing for the use of E-UTRAN systems and evolved 5G.
 According to Pan: “The E-UTRAN system can provide high data throughput in order to realize the above-noted voice over IP and multimedia services.
 A new radio technology for the next generation (e.g., 5G) is currently being discussed by the 3GPP standards organization.
 Accordingly, changes to the current body of 3GPP standard are currently being submitted and considered to evolve and finalize the 3GPP standard” (Pan Col 1 Lines 33-41).

 Regarding Claim 25, Kim teaches: the indication comprising user equipment (UE) route selection policy (URSP) information including an access type preference field set to a value associated with multiple paths: “The SMF may also include MP PDU Session applicability or preference information in the URSP.
-For example, the Route selection components comprising the Route Selection Descriptor of the URSP may include “information about whether the UE, when creating a PDU Session for the application/traffic it is matching (i.e., matching the Traffic Descriptor of the URSP), may create it in the form of an MP PDU Session or whether it is preferred to create it in the form of an MP PDU Session” (Kim ¶ 0485), the value associated with the multiple paths indicating that the PDU session is to include a direct path and an indirect path: “FIG. 8a illustrates a first example where services related to a PDU session are provided over two paths.
+For example, the Route selection components comprising the Route Selection Descriptor of the URSP may include “information about whether the UE, when creating a PDU Session for the application/traffic it is matching (i.e., matching the Traffic Descriptor of the URSP), may create it in the form of an MP PDU Session or whether it is preferred to create it in the form of an MP PDU Session” (Kim ¶ 0485), the value associated with the multiple paths indicating that the PDU session should be established as a multi-access protocol data unit (MA-PDU) session over a direct path and an indirect path: “FIG. 8a illustrates a first example where services related to a PDU session are provided over two paths.
 FIG. 8b illustrates a second example where services related to a PDU session are provided over two paths.
 FIG. 8c illustrates a third example where services related to a PDU session are provided over two paths” (Kim ¶ 0261 and Fig. 8a above).

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine the disclosure of Wang and Pan with Kim for the purpose of solving a problem where multiple paths between UE and network cannot be determined.
 According to Kim: “there is a problem that multiple paths between the UE and the network cannot be distinguished, because conventionally only one path is used for a single PDU session, either a path that does not go through UE-to-Network Relay or a path that goes through UE-to-Network Relay.
 For example, conventional Access and Mobility Function (AMF), Next Generation Radio Access Network (NG-RAN), Session Management Function (SMF), User Plane Function (UPF), etc. can distinguish between different UEs, but cannot distinguish between multiple paths for a single PDU session.
 Therefore, there are problems that AMF, NG-RAN, SMF, UPF, etc. cannot distinguish which paths information for a PDU session, N2 Session Management (SM) information, information for Quality of Service (QoS) flow, etc. is for” (Kim ¶ 0006).